waltligon/orangefs/doc/pvfs2-faq.md

 Older systems used to split up the kernel into several packages (`kernel`, `kernel-headers`, `kernel-source`).
 Fedora kernels are not split up that way.
-Everything you need to build a kernel module is in /lib/modules/'uname -r'/build.
+Everything you need to build a kernel module is in /lib/modules/‘uname -r’/build.
 For example, Fedora Core 3 ships with linux-2.6.9-1.667.
 When configuring PVFS, you would pass `–with-kernel=/lib/modules/2.6.9-1.667/build` to the configure script.

 In Fedora Core 4 things changed a little bit.
 In order to build the pvfs2 kernel module, make sure you have both a `kernel` and `kernel-devel` package installed.
-If you have an SMP box, then you'll need to install the -smp versions of both -- i.e. `kernel-smp` and `kernel-smp-devel`.
-After both packages are installed, /lib/modules/'uname -r'/build will once again contain a correctly configured kernel source tree.
+If you have an SMP box, then you’ll need to install the -smp versions of both – i.e. `kernel-smp` and `kernel-smp-devel`.
+After both packages are installed, /lib/modules/‘uname -r’/build will once again contain a correctly configured kernel source tree.

 ### What are extended attributes?
 How do I use them with PVFS?

 Extended attributes are name:value pairs associated with objects (files and directories in the case of PVFS).
 They are extensions to the normal attributes which are associated with all objects in the system (i.e. the stat data).
 A complete overview of the extended attributes concepts can be found in man pages section 5 for attr.
 On supported 2.4 kernels and all 2.6 kernels, PVFS allows users to store extended attributes on file-system objects through the VFS as well as through the system interface.
-Example usage scenarios are shown below, To set an extended attribute (\"key1\", \"val1\") on a PVFS file foo,
+Example usage scenarios are shown below, To set an extended attribute ("key1", "val1") on a PVFS file foo,

     prompt# setfattr -n key1 -v val1 /path/to/mounted/pvfs2/foo

-To retrieve an extended attribute for a given key (\"key1\") on a PVFS file foo,
+To retrieve an extended attribute for a given key ("key1") on a PVFS file foo,

     prompt# getfattr -n key1 /path/to/mounted/pvfs2/foo